-The GRE score plays a vital role in the application process for seeking admission in graduate or business schools.
-If you are taking the GRE test, you’ll probably wonder what is a good score for it.
-Let’s reiterate the maximum score that can be scored in the GRE exam is 340 marks.
+The GRE scores play a vital role in the application process for seeking admission in graduate or business schools.
+If you are taking the test, you’ll probably wonder what is a good score for it.
+Lets reiterate, the maximum score that can be scored is 340 marks.
 However, the definition of a good score varies for each university that you’re targeting.
-For eg, the average GRE score of an applicant into Harvard and Stanford universities in 326.
-While the average GRE score for entry into Texas or Carnegie Mellon University is 320.
-Therefore it is clear that the consideration of good GRE score depends upon the choice of university.
-In this post, we have articulated a distinguished study of ‘What is a good GRE score?’ and ‘What is a great GRE score?’
+For eg, the average score of an applicant into Harvard and Stanford universities in 326.
+While the average score for entry into Texas or Carnegie Mellon University is 320.
+Therefore it is clear that the consideration of a good score depends upon the choice of university.
+In this post, we have articulated a distinguished study of ‘What is a good GRE score?’ and ‘What is a great GRE score?

 - Analytical Writing

 The Verbal and Quantitative Reasoning sections are each scored between 130-170 marks with 1 point increment for every correct question.
 The GRE Analytical Writing section is scored between 0-6 marks, with half point increment.
 The overall GRE score is the sum of Verbal and Quantitative Reasoning sections and is displayed on your screen after completing the test.
 However both section scores are usually reported separately.
 This is because most universities prefer to receive each section’s score individually so they would be able to evaluate easily with regards to the program you are applying for.
 The Analytical Writing section score is available separately after 7-15 days of the exam.

 In the table below, we take a look at the percentiles that a candidate will probably rank for the marks he/she has scored.

 The absolute values differ for every percentile for different programs.
 But drawing up an average, the scores should look something like this: